TIS-Team/TIS-Main/README.md

 Arsenal:
 - [x] Option to save loadout on leaving BIS Arsenal and reapply it on respawn
 - [x] Option to save loadout on laving ACE Arsenal and reapply it on respawn
+- [x] Option to add "save" and "reset" respawn loadout actions to ACE Arsenal Box

 Stamina:
 - [x] Option to remove stamina on respawn